A few more details to find your best deals

 How Do You Use Google Lens on iPhone Devices?

 Google Lens is included as an integrated search feature on an Android device with the native Camera and Photos applications.
 In other words, Android users can start using Google Lens immediately.
+However, if you have an iPhone, don't despair.
+You can still use Google Lens.
+Here's how:

-First, you’ll need to download the Google App.
+1. Download the Google App.
 The latest version of this application should be available on the Apple App Store.

-Once that’s done, open the Google App from your home screen and click on the Google Lens icon, located to the right of the search bar at the bottom of the screen, next to the microphone icon.
+2. Open the Google App from your home screen and click on the Google Lens icon, located to the right of the search bar at the bottom of the screen, next to the microphone icon.

-Google will then ask for your permission to access your iPhone’s camera.
+3. Google will then ask for your permission to access your iPhone’s camera.
 Click “OK.”
 Once you grant permission, the Google App screen will transform into your camera screen.
 You are now ready to scan your environment and take images.

 Google Lens should automatically activate and produce small bubble icons over the screen.
 You can tap any bubbles on the screen to get more information about the recognized objects.